North Carolina Highway 150: Rowan and Iredell counties

-Continuing on westbound NC 150, the route crosses the Yadkin into Rowan County along with US 29/70 on Wil-Cox Bridge while a new bridge is built.
+Continuing on westbound NC 150, the route crosses the Yadkin into Rowan County along with US 29/70 on a new bridge with the Wil-Cox Bridge on the side which carries pedestrians.
 The three conjoined highways continue together through downtown Spencer, passing Spencer Shops, and split in downtown Salisbury.
 NC 150 heads due west once again toward Mooresville, crossing into Iredell County.

 Just outside Mooresville, NC 150 joins NC 152 for a short 0.25 mi concurrency before splitting on a northern bypass route (Oak Ridge Farm Highway), skipping downtown Mooresville.
 After crossing NC 801 and NC 115, the highway enters a dense commercial shopping area along Plaza Drive.
 This stretch of road has witnessed massive growth in the early 2000s (decade) with the construction of numerous big box stores as a result of the growing popularity of nearby Lake Norman and the local NASCAR racing culture.
 As a consequence, NC 150 through western Mooresville was widened to a 4-lane boulevard in the early 2000s (decade).
 This developed area continues past NC 150's interchanges with US 21 and I-77.
 A few miles after crossing the Interstate, NC 150 returns to a two-lane road known as River Highway.
 The route enters the Lake Norman area, passing many businesses tailored to tourists, fishermen, and boating enthusiasts, before actually crossing the lake into Catawba County.